walebign3/alx-system_engineering-devops/0x00-shell_basics/README.md

-The first line shebang and the second line is ls command
+The first line shebang and the second line is to switch user to betty